ziyewang/MetaBinner/README.md

 ```

 If users would like to generate coverage from sequencing reads directly, then can run the script slightly modified from the "binning.sh" of MetaWRAP.
 The script support different types of sequencing reads, and the defalut type is "paired" ([readsX_1.fastq readsX_2.fastq ...]).

-If users intall metabinner via bioconda, they can obtain path_to_MetaBinner via running this command: $(dirname $(which run_metabinner.sh))
+If MetaBinner is installed via bioconda, users can obtain path_to_MetaBinner via running this command: $(dirname $(which run_metabinner.sh))

 ```sh
 cd path_to_MetaBinner